 So there you have it.
 There are hundreds of thousands of dollars waiting for you in scholarships.
-I personally earned over $85,000.
 Don’t lose hundreds of thousands (and potentially your identity) in the process of earning them!

-To review, here are my tips to avoid scholarship scams:
+To review, here are our tips to avoid scholarship scams:

 - Know the basic signs of a scholarship scam